NoahJason/Proftaak-v2/README.md

 # Proftaak

-This is an exame project.
+This is an exam project.
 This project has been made by 5 people.
 It was a project we needed to make for school.